EOSC-PLATFORM/training-profile/docs/elements.rst

      - Mandatory

-   * - geographicalAvailabilities
+   * - languages
-     - Locations where the Resource is offered.
+     - The language in which the resource was originally published or made available.
      - string
      - 1
      - Y
-   * -
+   * - geographicalAvailabilities
-     -
+     - Locations where the Resource is offered.
-     -
+     - string
      - 1
      - Y
 5. Classification